shakelang/Specification/specification/compiler/processor/index.md

 (parent: method scope or block scope if nested)

+## Selection

+### Classes / Fields / Variables

+For classes and fields/variables, its quite straight forward.
+We just need to find the class/field in the current scope.
+If we cannot find it, we can try to find it in the parent scope.

+### Methods

+For methods, its a bit more complicated.
+As there can be multiple overloads of a method, we need to find the correct one.
+It is even possible that there are multiple methods that could work.

+First of all we create a list of all methods with that name.
+They are sorted by scope. (so the first methods will be the ones in the current scope, then the ones in the parent scope, etc.)

+Then we filter out all methods that have the wrong amount of parameters.
+(This is the easiest check and is quite cheap, so we do it first)

+Then we filter out all methods that have incompatible types for the parameters.

+Now we have a list of all methods that could work.
+If there is only one method left, we found the correct one.

+To find a criteria for the correct method, we created a concept called "compatibility distance".
+The compatibility distance is a number that describes how compatible two types are.
+The lower the number, the more compatible they are.

+for example the distance between `byte` and `byte` is 0 (they are the same type), the distance between `byte` and `short` is 1 (they are both numeric types, but `short` is bigger than `byte`), the distance between `byte` and `int` is 2

+We take the sum of all distances of all parameters.
+The method with the lowest sum will be chosen.

+If there are multiple methods with the same sum, we take the one that is the first in the list (as the list is sorted by scope, this will be the one in the current scope).

 ## Implementation

 In the following sections, we will talk about the default implementation of the processor, it can be found